 From the COVID-19 front —

-- On Thursday February 26, “[t]he [Food and Drug Administration’s (FDA) Vaccines and Related Biological Products Advisory] committee will meet in open session to discuss [emergency use authorization] EUA of the [single dose] Janssen Biotech Inc. [a/k/a Johnson & Johnson] COVID-19 Vaccine for active immunization to prevent COVID-19 caused by SARS-CoV-2 in individuals 18 years and older.”
-This committee’s meetings on the Pfizer and Moderna vaccines were held on Thursdays as well, and the FDA EUA approval was issued within 48 hours after those meetings.
+- On Friday February 26, “[t]he [Food and Drug Administration’s (FDA) Vaccines and Related Biological Products Advisory] committee will meet in open session to discuss [emergency use authorization] EUA of the [single dose] Janssen Biotech Inc. [a/k/a Johnson & Johnson] COVID-19 Vaccine for active immunization to prevent COVID-19 caused by SARS-CoV-2 in individuals 18 years and older.”
+This committee’s meetings on the Pfizer and Moderna vaccines were held on Thursdays, and the FDA EUA approval was issued within 48 hours after those meetings.
 The only turmoil was in the Pfizer hearing because Pfizer sought and received EUA for people beginning at age 16.
 That was a helpful move in terms of getting colleges back open in the fall.

 - Medicity News reports that the FDA late last week approved consumer purchase of the Everywell COVID-19 test without a prescription.
 “Users swab their nose and send in the sample, which is then processed at one of Everlywell’s partner labs.
 It takes one to two days to get results from the rt-PCR test.
 If users have a positive or an undetermined result, they’re contacted by a clinician.
 On Everlywell’s website, tests are priced at $109 — generally more costly than most antigen test alternatives.
 The company also plans to partner with retailers to sell it over the counter.”